huzaifa-frontend/html-form/README.md

 ## 🔄 Deployment
 This project is deployed via GitHub Pages.
 Any changes pushed to the main branch will automatically update the live site.

+## 📬 Contact
+For any queries or collaboration requests, feel free to reach out via GitHub.

 ---

 © 2025 Muhammad Huzaifa Karim